openreferral/specification/docs/hsds/field_guidance.md

 The final `schedule` object in the array omits the `valid_from` and `valid_to`because the RRULE is limited by its nature and it specifies when the series of events starts and ends.

-## Classifications, Attributesa, and Taxonomies
+## Classifications, Attributes, and Taxonomies

 HSDS is focused on providing information about services; it is not designed to be a taxonomy interchange format.
 Therefore, the features provided by HSDS are intended to be sufficient for users to transfer enough information about a taxonomy to make the data about services be useful.
 They are not intended to replace or stand in for existing taxonomy and classification system datasets, which should be defined externally.